ysoheilifar/Mikrotik-Multiprocessing-Automation/README.md

 pip install paramiko
 ```
-3. Put name , IP address and password of mikrotik devices in order and line by line in the `devices_list.txt` file
+3. Put device name , IP address and password of mikrotik devices in order and line by line in the `devices_list.txt` file
 4. Put all the commands of your mikrotik router device in order and line by line in the `commands_all_devices` file
 5. Run `mikrotik-automation.py`
 ```python